 There are some rules to keep in mind if you’re thinking of completing a balance transfer with the U.S. Bank Visa® Platinum Card.

 First of all, the total amount of your balance transfer request including fees and interest charges cannot exceed your available credit limit.
-Your balance transfer must be completed within 60 days from account opening in order to enjoy the 0% introductory APR on balance transfers for the first 18 billing cycles (14.74%-25.24% Variable APR, thereafter).
+Your balance transfer must be completed within 60 days from account opening in order to enjoy the 0%* intro for 18 billing cycles on Balance Transfers* (14.74% - 25.74%* (Variable) APR, thereafter).

 The easiest way to complete your transfer is to initiate it at the time of application.
 When you do it this way, you don’t have to input an offer code or worry about missing the intro period.
 Transfers done at the time of application will not be processed until at least 10 days from account opening.